danpersa/tech.zalando.com/posts/2015-03-25-how-zalando-used-bayesian-statistics-to-find-free-money.rst

    <caption style="text-align:left; caption-side:bottom">
     <b>Figure 3: </b>
-     The volumes and weights of parcels after we subtracted the weight of the items in the parcel, where the item weights were otained via a manual weighing process.
+     The volumes and weights of parcels after we subtracted the weight of the items in the parcel, where the item weights were obtained via a manual weighing process.
    </caption>
   </table>